liuxfiu/simulus/README.md

     Hello world at time 100

-Simulus supports conditional wait and allows events and processes to coexist.
-The following shows a example that Tom and Jerry entering a race.
-We model Tom as a process.
-Each time, Tom calls sleep() to represent running for some time, which is a random variable from a normal distribution with a mean 100 and a standard deviation of 50 (with a cutoff below zero).
-We model Jerry as an event.
-Jerry calls sched() to schedule an event to represent running for some time, which is a random variable from a uniform distribution between 50 and 100.
-Tom and Jerry compete for ten times; the next race starts as soon as the previous one finishes.
-Whoever runs fastest wins.
-But if they run for more than 100 seconds, both are disqualified for that race.
+Simulus allows events and processes to coexist.
+For example, simulus supports conditional-wait on both events and processes.
+The following shows a example that models Tom and Jerry entering a race.

+Tom is modeled by processes.
+Each time Tom enters the race by creating a process which calls `sleep()` to represent the time during for running.
+The time duration is a random variable from a normal distribution with a mean 100 and a standard deviation of 50 (and a cutoff below zero).

+Jerry is modeled by events.
+Each time Jerry enters the race by scheduling an event using `sched()` with a time offset to represent running time.
+The time offset is a random variable from a uniform distribution between 50 and 100.

+Tom and Jerry compete for ten times; the next race would start as soon as the previous one finishes.
+For each rase, whoever runs fastest wins.
+But if they run for more than 100, both are disqualified for that race.
+The simulation finds out who wins more races.

 ```python